Check out a SAD Lamp for use at the library!

 Where can I use it?

-Can all ages check them out?
+Can all ages use them?

 How to use a light therapy lamp?

 Turn the lamp on and sit, read or work in front of it for 20-30 minutes.
 For sensitive users, gradual exposure is recommended.
 Sit about 2 feet away.
 Face the lamp and allow the light to shine on your face but not directly in your eyes.
 Do not stare directly into the light.
 Adjust the angle of the lamp to suit your position.
-Instructions will be given to you with the lamp.

-Why does the library provide it?
+Why does the library provide this service?

 Light therapy lamps can be expensive to purchase.
 This service provides all Summit County Library cardholders with the opportunity to use light therapy for free.